discdiver/pachy-vid/example.md

 }
 ```

 This Pachyderm pipeline spec contains five sections.
 First is the pipeline name, *frames*.
+This name becomes the name of your pipeline output repo.

-Third is the input.
+Second is the input.
 Here we have one "atom" input: our images repo with a '/*' glob pattern.
 Second is the transform that specifies the Docker image to use, *discdiver/frames:v1.32* (defaults to Docker Hub for the registry), and the entry point script *frames.py*.

-The glob pattern defines how the input data can be broken up for parallel processing. '/*' means that each top level file can be processed individually, assuming you have enough workers available.
-This setting makes sense for videos in this example.
-Glob patterns are one of the most powerful features of Pachyderm.
+The glob pattern defines how the input data can be broken up for parallel processing. `/*` means that each top level file can be processed individually, assuming you have enough workers available.
+This setting makes sense for this example.
+Glob patterns are a powerful Pachyderm feature.
 When you start creating your own pipelines, check out the :doc:`../reference/pipeline_spec`.

+Third is the parallelism_spec that determines how many workers the pipeline uses.

-The final part of the pipeline spec is "enable_stats:true", which allows you to see useful information about the pipeline
+The final part of the pipeline spec is "enable_stats:true", which allows you to see useful information about the pipeline when a job runs.

-CHANGE this, this is just placeholder.
+The pipeline specifies that the `frames.py` Python file will be run when a commit is made.
+So when the pipeline is made for the first time, when data is added to the pipeline, or when a pipeline is updated such that Pachyderm is told the application code changed, frames.py will run. `frames.py` is packaged as part of the Dockerfile.

+The `frames.py` code is below.

 ```
 # frames.py
 import os